tiagoh/MCW-ML-Ops-1Day/Hands-on lab/HOL step-by step - MLOps.md

 2. Follow the instructions within the notebook to complete the lab.

-3. In Azure Notebooks navigate to the `model` folder and download the **model.h5** file to your local disk.
+3. In Azure Notebooks, navigate to the `model` folder and download the **model.h5** file to your local disk.
 We will use the downloaded model file in the next exercise. *Note that if the downloaded file name is changed to `utf-8''model.h5` or `notebooks_model_model.h5`, then rename the file back to `model.h5`*.

     >**Note**: The **model.h5** file is generated during the execution of the notebook at the previous step (step 2).
-When running the notebook, make sure the execution is successful and the file is correctly created.
+When running the notebook, make sure the execution is successful, and the file is correctly created.

 ## Exercise 2: Registering the model